QuickBooks Online Plans Comparison: 2023 Pricing & Subscription Levels

 Frequently Asked Questions (FAQs)

 The right QuickBooks Online plan depends on the size of your business and the features you need.
-For example, Self-Employed is best for freelancers or solopreneurs, while Simple Start is ideal for small businesses wanting to track assets and liabilities.
+For example, QuickBooks Solopreneur is best for freelancers or solopreneurs, while Simple Start is ideal for small businesses wanting to track assets and liabilities.
 Essentials is preferable if you need to track unpaid bills, while Plus is great if you require inventory and project management.
 If you scale to 25 users, then upgrade to Advanced.

 Bottom Line

-The best QuickBooks Online version depends on the size of your business and your particular needs.
+The best QuickBooks Online plan for you depends on the size of your business and your particular needs.
 If you deal with inventory or large projects heavily, Plus is the best option.
-However, self-employed persons should consider Self-Employed—unless they have an employee, which will require an upgrade to Simple Start.
-If your business is service-based without any inventory, then Essentials should provide everything you need while saving you $30 per month compared to Plus.
-If you’re scaling from five to 25 users, then go with Advanced.
+However, self-employed individuals and solo business owners should consider Solopreneur—unless you have an employee, which will require an upgrade to Simple Start.